BTech Degree – Code #2085

 PROGRAM STUDENT LEARNING OUTCOMES

 Articulation agreements have been established with many community colleges and additional agreements are in development.
 It is possible, with careful selection of courses, to transfer from a variety of associate degrees, including computer information systems, information technology, computer science, and others.
 Upon completion of the bachelor’s degree, students will be prepared to pursue a graduate degree in information technology.
-The computer information systems degree (AAS) at Alfred State is especially well suited for transfer into this degree at the junior level.
+The computer information systems degree (AAS) at Alfred State is especially well suited for transfer into the bachelor's degree at the junior level.

 Organizations of all types and sizes need information technology professionals and emphasis on security has never been higher.
 The primary employment field includes security IT specialists, Virtual Private Network administrators, authentication specialists, database administrators, programmers, and system analysts.
 Due to the solid foundation in other areas, graduates will not be limited to these areas; thus, the job opportunities are wide and numerous.